DHTMLX/gantt-docs/data/desktop/css_overview.md

 		- .gantt_scale_cell
 ~~~

-Time scale container:
+### Time scale container

-- .gantt_task_scale
+The **.gantt_task_scale** selector is used to apply CSS rules to the container of the time scale.

-Changing the font color and borders of the time scale
+For example, changing of the font color and borders of the time scale looks like this:

 ~~~css
 .gantt_grid_scale, .gantt_task_scale {